WebOfTrustInfo/rwot5-boston/README.md

 * [Trust Objects: Enabling Advanced Reputation Services on the Web of Trust](topics-and-advance-readings/trust-objects.md) by Moses Ma & Dr. Rutu Mulka
 * [Visa?
 Really?](topics-and-advance-readings/Visa-Really.md) by Kaliya Identity Woman
 * [Data Minimization and Selective Disclosure](topics-and-advance-readings/Data-minimization-and-selective-disclosure.md) by Lionel Wolberger
+* [HIE of One Loop: A Patient-Controlled Independent Health Record](topics-and-advance-readings/Loop-white-paper.pdf) by Adrian Gropper, MD and the Loop Project Team

 ## Other Readings of Interest